-Renewable energy and electric vehicle production relies on minerals such as cobalt, nickel, lithium and copper.
-New research by the University of Technology Sydney’s Institute for Sustainable Futures shows that transitioning to a 100% renewable energy future may cause demand for these minerals to skyrocket.
+Renewable energy and battery production rely on minerals such as cobalt, nickel, lithium and copper.
+New research by the University of Technology Sydney’s Institute for Sustainable Futures shows that demand for these minerals is skyrocketing.

-Extracting minerals already exacts significant costs on people and the environment, fueling human rights violations, massive water pollution and wildlife and forest destruction.
+Mineral extraction already brings devastating harm to people and the environment, fueling human rights violations, water pollution and wildlife and forest destruction.
+Metals mining is the leading industrial polluter in the United States, and contributes 10% of energy-related greenhouse gas emissions worldwide, according to the UN Environment Programme.
 Rising minerals demand means human and environmental costs of mineral extraction are likely to rise steeply as well.
-Metals mining is the leading industrial polluter in the United States, and contributes 10% of greenhouse gas emissions worldwide, according to the UN Environment Programme.

 We believe in humanity’s boundless capacity for innovation.
-We must ensure that renewable energy innovation accompanies innovation on a similar scale to change our mineral extraction and use to make ‘clean energy’ truly clean.
-We hope you will join us to collaboratively identify and pursue opportunities to accelerate the transition to a truly clean energy future.
+Renewable energy innovation must be accompanied by innovation in the way we extract and use minerals.
+Only then will clean energy be truly clean.
+We hope you will join us and our allies to collaboratively identify and pursue opportunities to accelerate the transition to a truly clean energy future.

 The UTS-ISF report Responsible Minerals Sourcing for Renewable Energy: